Receive a regular RSS feed from our latest, most popular and recommended downloads

 CCleaner doesn’t stop there.
 It includes some security tools such as a data eraser so you can make sure files and information is completely removed from your PC.

-This is CCleaner 4.17, which is a minor release.
-Changes include:
+This is CCleaner 5.39, which is a minor release (see full changelog for more):